 In this example, the bot can either give the visitor more information about a specific product, tell a story about the company’s background, or jump straight to a registration process.

 This way, it isn’t just directing every user to the same content or page.
 Instead, it customizes the browsing experience to their interests and needs.

 Almost every business website in existence is designed with the goal of generating some kind of conversion.
 This means it’s in your best interest to make the process of converting as simple and engaging as possible.

-Unfortunately, the standard contact forms on many websites aren’t exactly fun for prospective customers and leads to complete.
+Unfortunately, the standard contact forms on many websites aren’t exactly fun for prospective customers and leads.